yetisoftworks/MeshyDB.SDK/docs/users/resetting_password.rst

       .. code-block:: c#

-         var database = new MeshyDB(clientKey, publicKey);
+         var database = new MeshyDB(clientKey, tenant, publicKey);

          await database.ResetPasswordAsync(resetHash, newPassword);

       |parameters|

-      clientKey : string
+      tenant : string
+         Indicates which tenant data to use.
+If not provided, it will use the configured default. clientKey : string
-         Indicates which tenant you are connecting for authentication. publicKey : string
+         Indicates which account you are connecting for authentication. publicKey : string
          Public accessor for application.
       username : string